 Stop by your local library and give your kids a chance to look for some new books to read.
 Look for books by favorite authors or head to the non-fiction section and check out books on your child’s current favorite topic.
 Need some book suggestions?
 Our Black History Month Reading List offers a few titles to get kids started.
 Once they’ve found their books, encourage them to read on rainy days or take along a book when you head to the beach or the park.

 Play Online Games

 When you’re taking a break from laying in the sun or playing at the park, let your kids sit down at the computer and play some games.
-For both math and reading games, check out Funbrain.com or head to Cool Math Games for some math-based play.
+For both math and reading games, check out Funbrain.com or head to Math Game Time for some math-based play.
 The websites for your child’s favorite TV shows also often have fun, educational games for them to play.
 For more games, check out the sites found on our list of free education websites also offer plenty of free games and other fun learning activities for kids to enjoy.

 Build their Character

 Who says all learning has to be academic?
 During the school year, your child’s teacher and friends have a big influence on her life.
 Use the summer to build some key character values.
 These values will help them when they face conflicting viewpoints and character trials during the school year.
 You can work on building manners by having a dinner party, helping out others by volunteering, and asking “what would you do?” questions that incorporate scenarios related to honesty, respect, and other character traits.
 For older elementary and middle school students, you can incorporate some of the resources found in this blog post on character education.

 Pull your middle schooler away from the video games and phone and have some educational fun.